antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [6.7] Where appropriate,  APIs **SHOULD** support old versions

 It is not reasonable to assume all users will upgrade to newer API versions at the same time.
-Therefore old API version **SHOULD** continue to be supported, for a limited period, to allow users to upgrade in their own time.
+Therefore old API versions **SHOULD** continue to be supported, for a limited period, to allow users to upgrade in their own time.

 The length of this limited period will depend on the audience of the API.
 For internal APIs the period can be quite short, for external APIs a longer period **SHOULD** be given.
-The number of users of the API **SHOULD** also be taken into account, which **SHOULD** be judged from API analytics and logs.
+The number of users an API has **SHOULD** be taken into account, which **SHOULD** be judged from API analytics and logs.

-Wherever possible users **SHOULD** be notified of new API versions in advance, increasing the likelihood of a quicker adoption by allowing testing.
+Wherever possible users **SHOULD** be notified of new API versions in advance, increasing the likelihood of a quicker adoption by allowing testing before upgrading.
 Additionally, requests made to deprecated API versions **SHOULD** inform the user that API version is deprecated and how they can use the new version.

 APIs **SHOULD** clearly state their deprecation policy within their documentation, this allows users to evaluate if they can commit to this schedule before committing to the API.

 The number of API versions that **SHOULD** be supported will depend on the same factors as above, plus the rate at which new versions are released.
-Ultimately these are judgement calls with internal resources for supporting older versions being the limiting factor.
+Ultimately these are judgement calls with internal resources for supporting older versions usually being the limiting (and deciding) factor.

-Supported, in these guidelines, mean older versions **SHOULD** remain accessible, bugs and faults **SHOULD** be addressed (as these will likely exist in newer versions as well).
-Security issues **MUST** be addressed, if this is not possible the older version **MUST** no longer be made available.
+A deprecated API version **SHOULD** remain accessible and bugs and faults **SHOULD** be addressed (as these will likely exist in newer versions as well).
+Security issues **MUST** be addressed, if this is not possible the older version **MUST** be withdrawn.

-Improvements and new features, regardless of whether they maintain compatibility within a version, **SHOULD NOT** be supported in older versions.
+Improvements and new features, regardless of whether they maintain compatibility within a version, **SHOULD NOT** be supported in deprecated versions.

 Sources:

 * [APIs - Practice Service Evolution - GDS Service Manual](https://www.gov.uk/service-manual/making-software/apis.html#practice-service-evolution)

-### [6.8] **SHOULD** APIs **SHOULD** be forwards compatible, providing they remain clear and unambiguous
+### [6.8] APIs **SHOULD** be forward compatible, providing they remain clear and unambiguous

 APIs **SHOULD** be designed to be robust and forward thinking, given the speed of evolution on the web.

-For example, if a new header is added to later API versions older API versions **SHOULD** ignore it, rather than fail.
+For example, if a new header is added to later API versions, older API versions **SHOULD** ignore it, rather than fail.
 Documentation **SHOULD** emphasise where different versions may give different responses for the same request, however these situations **SHOULD** be avoided wherever possible.

 Sources: